Building Entrepreneurial Spirit in Uganda

 Our entrepreneurial training program, offered in partnership with the Street Business School, teaches participants how to own and operate their own businesses.
 With the skills learned in our business training program, graduates learn to run their own business, securing a steady income for themselves and their families.
 Businesses range from a wide variety of goods and services such as firewood and charcoal sales, beadwork, children's clothing, a saloon, retail shops, bakery, and more.

 Entrepreneurial education is a proven and sustainable solution to poverty.
 It nurtures human capital and helps people help themselves.
+For graduates of the program, the measures of success speak for themselves:

 Success Stories from Our Students!

-How the Program Works
+How Entrepreneurial Training Works

 Over the six-month program, students work their way through eight modules: Getting out of your comfort zone • Business opportunity identification • Finding capital and starting small • Record-keeping and bookkeeping • Market research • Business planning • Growing your customer base • Money management